Four-Year College Bound Student Task List

 - Ask your parents to save their year-end payroll stub for financial aid eligibility reviews by the school

-- File your last college applications
+- Complete any of your last college applications

 - Submit official high school transcripts and test scores

 - Check your mailbox -- early decision college admission letters may start arriving!